Skip to main content

 • Working in the heart of communities and contributing to more cohesive communities

-To evidence commitment to the Wellbeing of Future Generations Act, Careers Wales has identified against the National Indicators that are particularly relevant to the work of the company.
+To evidence commitment to the Wellbeing of Future Generations Act, Careers Wales has identified the National Indicators that are particularly relevant to the work of the company.

 They reach across all seven goals to build an evidence base to illustrate and support the monitoring of the role that Careers Wales can play in the success of the Act.